flatspider/ccs-final-project/README.md

 ## Tech Stack

 This web application uses the Django Web Framework with a React front end.
 The New York Times provides an API that allows for headline and article search.
 The OpenAI API provides sentiment analysis of the headlines and article content.
-The banner font League Spartan is from https://www.theleagueofmoveabletype.com/league-spartan.
+The banner font League Spartan is from [The League of Moveable Type](https://www.theleagueofmoveabletype.com/league-spartan).
 The hamburger menu uses the react-burger-menu library.
+All SVGs were converted to React components by [transform.tools](https://transform.tools/).

 ## Motivation